Resilience from Diversity: Population-based approach to harden models against adversarial attacks

 Deep learning models have achieved great success in computer vision applications and have become the preferred tool for solving a variety of problems.
 In academia, deep learning is heavily used in image generation, classification, and segmentation.
 Across industries, deep learning excels in self driving cars, healthcare, fraud detection, and many more application domains.
 However, recent literature \cite{szegedy2013intriguing} has shown that these models have an intriguing property that would render them vulnerable to adversarial attacks.
 There is a plethora of attacks that can target and harm an already trained deep learning model and force it to misclassify images that looks normal to the human eye.
-This work focuses on two popular attacks that are a standard in research, the FGSM and PGD attacks.
+This work focuses on two popular attacks that are a standard in research, the FGSM \cite{goodfellow2014explaining} and PGD \cite{madry2017towards} attacks.
 In the FGSM attack, a one-step update along the sign of the gradient of the loss is executed to achieve the most increase in the loss, as shown in equation(\ref{eq:fgsm}).
+The perturbation magnitude $\epsilon$ is added to the sign of the gradient of the loss function $J$ with regards to $x$. $\theta$ is the model's parameters.

-while in the PGD attack, maximizing the adversarial loss is calculated using smaller steps over several iterations and from a random starting point, shown in equation(\ref{eq:pgd}).
+while in the PGD attack, maximizing the adversarial loss is calculated using smaller steps over several iterations and from a random starting point, shown in equation(\ref{eq:pgd}). $x'$ is the perturbed sample at time $t$, $\prod_{x+S}$ is the perturbation projection towards $S$ centered around $x$, and $\alpha$ is the step size.

-Currently, the most prominent and effective approach \cite{madry2017towards} against such adversary is by training the models with adversarial examples over a min-max objective as shown in equation(\ref{eq:def}) where the function $J$ is the adversarial loss, and the function $D$ is the distance between the benign example and the randomly selected starting point.
+Currently, the most prominent and effective approach \cite{madry2017towards} against such adversary is by training the models with adversarial samples over a min-max objective as shown in equation(\ref{eq:def}) where the function $J$ is the adversarial loss, and the function $D$ is the distance between the benign example and the randomly selected starting point.